 Institute of Material Science and Nanotechnology

-Raising Turkey’s future nanoscientists.
-The graduate programs in Material Science and Nanotechnology (MSN) under the Institute of Material Science and Nanotechnology were established as “the first transdisciplinary graduate program in Turkey” with 4 students in 2007, since then the programs became very popular and attracted Turkey’s best students.
+Raising future nanoscientists.
+The graduate programs in Material Science and Nanotechnology (MSN) under the Institute of Material Science and Nanotechnology were established as “the first transdisciplinary graduate program in Turkey” with 4 students in 2007, since then the programs became very popular and attracted best students all around the world.
 As December 2015, the number of student reached a record high value, 110 from 13 nationalities.
 Professor Mehmet Bayindir was the deputy founding director of MSN between 2007 and 2013, and director of the programs between 2013-2016.

 National Nanotechnology Research Center (UNAM)